Our journey to improvement

 Our first progress update was presented in December 2024.
 The Panel noted that the Improvement Plan was fit for purpose and we had made a good start.
 Read the first progress updates. (opens new window)

-Our second progress update will be presented in July 2025.
+Our second progress update was presented in July 2025.

 The Panel noted that that the Improvement Plan continues to be fit for purpose and the Council has made a good progress with the delivery of the Plan.
 The Panel concluded that the risk that the Council could fail to meet is statutory duty to deliver Best Value has diminished significantly but as a long term programme of work, there is still work to do, particularly in Housing.